transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 Once you have a Kubernetes cluster on {{site.data.keyword.cloud_notm}} deployed, you're ready to deploy to create a service instance of {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.

-Creating a {{site.data.keyword.blockchainfull_notm}} Platform service instance is a two step process.
+Creating an {{site.data.keyword.blockchainfull_notm}} Platform service instance is a two step process.

 1. Create and name the instance.
 2. Link the instance to your cluster in {{site.data.keyword.cloud_notm}}.